 Although it can be a challenge at times, working from home can have a number of benefits.
 Once you’ve developed the routines and habits to help you stay on-task with your job responsibilities, you can get a lot of work done in your day.
 But it’s still important to take care of yourself and practice self-care to prevent burnout and manage stress.

 In part four of our “Healthy Remote Working” series, Vivante Health employees offer insights to help develop habits to promote wellness and well-being while telecommuting.
 In previous posts we’ve covered transitioning to working from home; managing remote staff; and using tech to its full advantage.
 Vivante, a provider of digital health solutions for managing digestive disease, has over 60 employees working in a virtual environment.
-“Our team has a lot of expertise not just with helping manage wellness, but in working from anywhere,” says Dr. Kimon Angelides, founder and CEO of Vivante.
+“Our team has a lot of expertise not just with helping manage wellness, but in working from anywhere,” says Dr. Kimon Angelides, founder and former CEO of Vivante.

 Here are some of our top tips to help keep your body and mind healthy while balancing work and real-life stressful conditions.

 Recognize what you need